 - Keep only the interesting stuff that you need from a Web Page, tossing out noise.
 Think news headlines, weather reports, and more.

 - Create dashboards from literally ANY kind of web-based service.
 Just extract graphs and numbers directly from the web page it self.

 Right now, we have a whole special section in our documentation for the Web Scripting Engine.
 It provides a detailed reference, along with examples and useful scripts.
 But let’s have a quick look.

 A key concept for the Web Scripting Engine is the use of CSS Selectors for selecting or interacting elements in the web page.
 Say that you want to fill out a username and a password field and click a button for logging in the web page.
 You need the CSS selector of the each of the two fields in order to fill them out with the required values, while you need the CSS selector of the login button for clicking it.
 Sounds complicated?
 It is not.
 Getting CSS Selectors for form elements is really easy, even for non-programmers.
 You just need Chrome or Firefox, so try it out.

 If you find the CSS Selectors, then the script is really easy.
 It should look like this:

 You type the code to the script textbox in the Web Page in your Yodeck Account and you are ready to go!

 This first release is the minimum first version of this feature.
 We are planning to create useful, drop-in scripts that will allow you to integrate with some of the most used web services out there, and show dashboard from these.
-They will be similar to Custom Widgets, so you will be able to easily create your own too, with custom UI forms, and share them with the world.
+They will be similar to Custom Apps, so you will be able to easily create your own too, with custom UI forms, and share them with the world.